Awareness > Visibility

 The human brain isn't wired to correlate 10,000 Prometheus metrics or deduce causal chains from fragmented logs across 800 nodes.
 As environments scale horizontally and grow in complexity, the cost of interpreting visibility increases faster than the benefit.

-In short: visibility without awareness is expensive noise.
+Visibility without awareness is expensive noise.

 Awareness: From Seeing to Knowing